 Rules Governing Children Flyers To Dubai

 Usually, children under the age of five cannot travel alone.
-However, children between the ages of five and twelve can use the airlines’ “unaccompanied minor” services in the UAE.
+However, children between the ages of five and eleven can use the airlines’ “unaccompanied minor” services in the UAE.
 A parental authorization letter from the parents or legal guardians is necessary if the minor travels with another family member.